GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - apply `edges`
     - zoom `in/out` or apply `Scale`
     - apply `flatShading`
-    - apply `Vertex Colors`
+    - apply `Vertex Colors` and `Random Vertex Colors`
     - change `ambient light` to white
     - change `background color` to white
-  - exporting some models might be better done using multiple viewers, for example MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
+  - exporting some models might be better with multiple viewers, ex.
+MMD -> OBJ and then OBJ -> JSON might be better than straight MMD -> JSON export
   - experiment with all exporters available by exporting the original model as well as its exported versions
   - large resolution textures should be scaled down before loading, as an example download [`Bedroom`](https://casual-effects.com/data/index.html) with 8k images and try it as is and then scale them down to 2k (which seems to be optimal for browsers)
   - `Lambert` material does not have flatShading functionality